Holistic and highly personalised care from

 What does a session include?

-- Hands-on assessment of current movement rescrictions?
+- Hands-on assessment of current movement restrictions

 - Review of current program/exercise regime/lifestyle